 With a passion for innovation in process development and operational excellence, Jon Cassel joined Genomic Health in 2007 as Senior Director of Process Engineering, and has served as Vice President, Operations since 2008.
 Jon and his team bring extensive technical, operational, and clinical diagnostics experience to Genomic Health’s Clinical Laboratory, which in turn delivers critical genomic information to patients.
 Prior to joining Genomic Health in 2007, Jon spent fifteen years at Applied Biosystems, a manufacturer of innovative integrated systems for nucleic acid and protein analysis, where he held leadership roles in manufacturing, process development, and product development.
 Jon contributed to the development, scale-up, and robust manufacturing of many of AB’s leading edge reagents for DNA sequencing, PCR, oligonucleotide synthesis, and related technologies as the genomic/genetic analysis field grew rapidly.
 Jon holds a Ph.D. in organic chemistry from the University of Wisconsin-Madison and a B.A. in chemistry from Albion College.

-G. Bradley Cole, Chief Operating Officer
+G. Bradley Cole, Chief Operating Officer and Chief Financial Officer

 "Success is defined many times in life as doing something very well and sometimes only one thing.
 That can be true in business as well, and we have chosen treatment for patients with cancer as a singular focus by which to measure success.
 In doing so we have the opportunity to do the right thing very well for the benefit of medicine, patients, physicians, payers and the healthcare system overall.
 Having seen both family members and friends die from cancer in recent years, I can think of no better way to spend my day than helping others who will be faced with similar circumstances in the future.”